Buhl Planetarium Laser Shows

 Members $2 per show

-Non-members $8 for one show; add a second laser show or an Omnimax movie for just $5
+Nonmembers $8 for one show; add a second laser show for just $5

-In addition to stunning new laser light capabilities, the new laser projection system is also “green.”
-The new technology uses less electricity than the Science Center’s previous laser system and does not require flowing water to be cooled.
+The laser projection system is also “green.”
+The technology uses less electricity than the Science Center’s previous laser system and does not require flowing water to be cooled.
 The Science Center will save approximately 300,000 gallons of water per year and more than 30,000 kilowatt-hours of electricity – representing about 500,000 pounds of carbon dioxide emissions.